wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 WPILib All in One Installer
 ---------------------------

-- M1 macOS is now supported
+- Apple Silicon (Arm64) Macs are now supported
 - Update to VS Code 1.73

 Visual Studio Code Extension